silnrsi/font-lisu-bosa/documentation/source/index.md

 This documentation is a set of HTML pages that can be viewed in any modern web browser.
 PDF versions of these pages are also provided.
 Most of this content, plus download links and a contact form, is available from the [Lisu Bosa site](https://software.sil.org/lisubosa/).

-- [About](about.md) — Information about this project and SIL International
+- [About](about.md) — Information about this project and SIL Global
 - [Resources](resources.md) — Help with installation and use
 - [FAQ](faq.md) — Common questions and answers
 - [Support](support.md) — How to get additional support